Mediterranean Garden Society

 A Post-AGM tour from Monday 21 to Thursday 24 October will be in Pelion, a mountain region in the south-eastern part of Thessaly – a place of great natural beauty in autumn where we are fortunate to have MGS member, Sue Wake, who runs various botanical art and garden related workshops.
 She is working closely with us on the programme which will also include private gardens along with the wildflowers and autumn colours.

-More information will follow here and in future editions of TMG Journal.
+Bookings open on 10 May and more information will follow here and in future editions of TMG Journal.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America